 Baroque squares, white-washed cobbled streets full of quaint cafes and shops, Ostuni is a fascinating place to visit and to immerse yourself in Italian life.
 On your way in be sure to stop off for a cafe latte in the town’s park, which boasts paths fringed by giant palms and a children’s playground.

 The Baroque city of Lecce is known as the ‘Florence of the South.’
-Here you’ll find Renaissance architecture set among ancient Roman ruins.
+Here you’ll find Baroque architecture set among ancient Roman ruins.

 Martina Franca is a town with a fascinating Moorish atmosphere and fantastic Baroque architecture yet a very modern buzz.